11 Books to Read If You Loved ‘The Hate U Give’

 When we here at First Book first read The Hate U Give by Angie Thomas, we knew we had to get this title into the hands of the educators and kids we serve.
 We knew many young readers would see themselves in Starr, the book’s protagonist, and others would use Starr’s experience to better understand the realities of their peers’ lives.

 We are proud that this title is now a major motion picture, and the story is reaching more people now than ever before.
-If you are touched by The Hate U Give, we hope you’ll explore these other titles that gave us that same “we need to share this book” feeling when we first read it…
+If you are touched by The Hate U Give book, we hope you’ll explore these other titles that gave us that same “we need to share this book” feeling when we first read it.
+See below for more book recommendations.

 Things usually do not go as planned for seventeen-year-old Noah.
 He and his best friend Walt have just been cut from the high school baseball team for the third year in a row, and it looks like Noah’s love interest since fifth grade, Samantha, will never take it past the “best friend” zone.
 But Walt has big plans for them both, which include making a baseball comeback, getting the girl, and finally becoming cool.